 - open up blocked emotional channels

 Exploring Sensory Movement freely

 When you explore movement, I want you to consider how your skeletal structure connects with everything else–muscles, tendons, ligaments, joints and connective tissue.
 You can explore balance and speed as you move.
-Your connecting to your body mentally and spiritually, sensing and listening to what your body is telling you.
-At the same time you’re feeling and describing sensations as you open up channels within your body that have been asleep for a long time.
-You will explore stability and slow motion as you sense and listen to your body while focusing on breath and flow.
+You’re connecting with your body mentally and spiritually while sensing and listening to what your body is telling you.
+At the same time, you’re feeling and describing sensations as you open up channels within your body that have been asleep for a long time.
+You will explore stability and motion as you sense and listen to your body while focusing on breath, fluidity, and flow.